Groups of type $FP$ via graphical small cancellation: Using graphical small cancellation

 \begin{proof} The relators in the given presentation for $H'_P$ all hold between the corresponding generators of $H(S)$, so there is a homomorphism $H'_P\rightarrow H(S)$ as claimed.
 It remains to show that this homomorphism is injective.
 Since $H(S)$ maps surjectively onto $H(Z)$, it clearly suffices to show the claim in the case $S=Z$.
 The given presentations for $H'_P$ and $H(S)$ satisfy the $C'(1/6)$ property, so have the Dehn property.
-In detail, any reduced word in the generators of $H'_P$ that is equal to the identity in $H'_P$ contains strictly more than half of one of the defining relators as a subword, and any reduced word in the generators of $H(S)$ that is equal to the identity in $H(S)$ contains strictly more than half of the word spelt around a simple cycle in one of the defining graphical relators as a subword.
+To spell this out in greater detail, we recall that a word in the generators of a group (and their inverses) is said to be \emph{reduced} if it contains no subword of the form $aa^{-1}$ or $a^{-1}a$.
+The Dehn property for the two given presentations is the following: any reduced word in the generators of $H'_P$ that is equal to the identity in $H'_P$ contains strictly more than half of one of the defining relators as a subword, and any reduced word in the generators of $H(S)$ that is equal to the identity in $H(S)$ contains strictly more than half of the word spelt around a simple cycle in one of the defining graphical relators as a subword.

 Say that a word in the generators for $H'_P$ is \emph{$H'_P$-reduced} if it is reduced and does not contain more than half of any defining relator as a subword.
 By induction on word length, the Dehn property shows that any word in the generators for $H'_P$ represents the same element of $H'_P$ as some $H'_P$-reduced word.
 Similarly, say that a word in the generators for $H(Z)$ is \emph{$H(Z)$-reduced} if it is reduced and does not contain more than half of any simple cycle in any of the labelled graphs used to define $H(Z)$ as a subword.
 Once again, applying the Dehn property and induction one sees that every word in the generators for $H(Z)$ represents the same group element as some $H(Z)$-reduced word.